atla/atla/README.md

 Hi there 👋

-I love to build things, mainly software though.
+I love to build things, mainly software & games though.
+I used to write tons of Android apps.

 - 🔭 I’m currently working on ...
 TalesMUD when i got some time in the evening or weekends.
 Also a pirate themed 2D pixelart game in unity, not public though.
 - 🌱 I’m currently learning ... way too much, some things being Golang, Svelte.JS and Kotlin/Jetpack Compose.